Student opens fire in California high school, killing 2

 SANTA CLARITA, Calif.
-(AP) — A student pulled a gun from his backpack and opened fire at a Southern California high school, killing two students and wounding three others before shooting himself in the head on his 16th birthday, authorities said.
+(AP) — A student pulled a gun from his backpack and opened fire at a Southern California high school Thursday, killing two students and wounding three others before shooting himself in the head on his 16th birthday, authorities said.

-The attacker was hospitalized in critical condition, officials said, and investigators offered no immediate motive for Thursday’s shooting.
+The attacker was hospitalized in critical condition, officials said, and investigators offered no immediate motive.

 The gunfire began around 7:30 a.m. at Saugus High School in the Los Angeles suburb of Santa Clarita.
 Authorities estimated that the suspect took just 16 seconds to pull out the weapon, shoot five classmates and turn the gun on himself.